-- 83. In addition to decontamination costs, Plaintiff has incurred significant losses and extra expense in nearly all aspects of its business.
-Again, none of these expenses would have been incurred but for the impacts of the COVID-19 pandemic and the resulting closure orders. - 84.
-The SARS-CoV-2 virus and/or the above-referenced closure orders issued by state, county, and city officials have caused physical loss or damage to business Plaintiff depends on to attract customers to its insured business premises. - 85.
-Plaintiff's business is within five miles of many other restaurants, cafes, bars, parks, and hotels that have also suffered and continue to suffer physical damage due to the SARS-CoV-2 virus and/or closure orders.
-Many of these restaurants, cafes, bars, parks, and hotels almost certainly suffered alteration of their premises and contents as a result of the virtually certain and ubiquitous presence of SARS-CoV-2 due to gathering of people affected by COVID-19, whether symptomatic or asymptomatic. - 86.
+- 81. In addition to decontamination costs, Plaintiff has incurred significant losses and extra expense in nearly all aspects of its business.
+Again, none of these expenses would have been incurred but for the impacts of the COVID-19 pandemic and the resulting closure orders. - 82.
+The SARS-CoV-2 virus and/or the above-referenced closure orders issued by state, county, and city officials have caused physical loss or damage to business Plaintiff depends on to attract customers to its insured business premises. - 83.
+Plaintiff's business is within less than one mile of many other restaurants, cafes, bars, parks, and hotels that have also suffered and continue to suffer physical damage due to the SARS-CoV-2 virus and/or closure orders.
+Many of these restaurants, cafes, bars, parks, and hotels almost certainly suffered alteration of their premises and contents as a result of the virtually certain and ubiquitous presence of SARS-CoV-2 due to gathering of people affected by COVID-19, whether symptomatic or asymptomatic. - 84.
 The SARS-CoV-2 virus and/or the above-referenced closure orders have further caused Plaintiff to suffer loss of earnings directly resulting from physical loss or damage to property at the premises of Plaintiff's suppliers, customers, and/or contract service providers.

+VIII.
 THE INSURANCE COVERAGE PURCHASED BY PLAINTIFF

-- 87. Plaintiff and its business is protected by the All Risk Policy sold to Plaintiff by Defendant for the time period May 1, 2019, to May 1, 2020. - 88.
-Plaintiff is a Named Insured under the All Risk Policy. - 89.
+- 85. Plaintiff and its business location is protected by the All Risk Policy sold to Plaintiff by Defendant for the time period February 3, 2020 to February 3, 2021. - 86.
+Plaintiff is a Named Insured under the All Risk Policy. - 87.
 Plaintiff paid all premiums due to Defendant to purchase the All Risk Policy and otherwise complied with all applicable terms and conditions of coverage.

-- 90. The All Risk Policy provides a maximum limit of liability, with various sublimits and time limits.
-Claims are subject to a deductible per occurrence. - 91.
-Shortly after Plaintiff ceased business operations, Plaintiff's losses far exceeded the deductible under the All Risk Policy. - 92.
+- 88. The All Risk Policy provides a maximum limit of liability of \$2,199, 120.00 for the building, \$750,000.00 for business income, and \$100,000.00 for personal property, with various sublimits and time limits.
+Claims are subject to a deductible per occurrence. - 89.
+Shortly after Plaintiff ceased business operations, Plaintiff's losses far exceeded the deductible under the All Risk Policy. - 90.
 The policy Defendant sold to Plaintiff is an "all-risk" insurance policy.
 An "all-risk" policy provides the broadest insurance coverage available to policyholders for protection of their property interests, including protection against disruption to their business operations.
 Under an all-risk policy, the insured's burden to obtain coverage for a loss is very limited-the insured needs only to show that its loss occurred and that the loss was fortuitous.
-The burden then shifts to the insurer to show that a clear, express, and unambiguous exception or exclusion in the policy bars or limits coverage. - 93.
-The damages, Business Interruption loss, Extra Expense, and other losses incurred and continuing to be incurred by Plaintiff are covered under the All Risk Policy sold to Plaintiff by Defendant. - 94.
+The burden then shifts to the insurer to show that a clear, express, and unambiguous exception or exclusion in the policy bars or limits coverage. - 91.
+The damages, Business Interruption loss, and other losses incurred and continuing to be incurred by Plaintiff are covered under the All Risk Policy sold to Plaintiff by Defendant. - 92.
 Plaintiff gave timely notice of its claims and has satisfied, is excused from performing, or Defendant has waived or is estopped from insistence upon performance of, all conditions of the All Risk Policy, including but not limited to payment of required premiums and provision of timely notice of claim.